 It's important to carefully review your s32 Vendor Statement.

-If you don't provide the certificate at all, your purchaser can end the contract at any time and get all their monies back.
+If you don't provide the vendor statement at all, your purchaser can end the contract at any time and get all their monies back.
 If you're using a real estate agent to sell your home, their commission may still be payable in this circumstance, so you must have it before you sell.

 If your Section 32 is misleading or deceptive, it also gives the purchaser the opportunity to end the contract depending on the circumstances.
 It may also open you up to litigation risk after settlement depending on the severity of the matter.
 The safest approach to preparing these documents is to make full and frank disclosure.

-Who prepares the property Section 32 Disclosure Statement?
+Who prepares the Section 32 Disclosure Statement?

 Your solicitor will prepare your section 32 statement for you.
 This is one of the first things you need to do before putting your property on the market as no purchaser will want to buy your property until they review the document.
 It is recommended you get one prepared as soon as possible.
 Our office can assist you with this.